altaga/Sav3ana/README.md

 ## Vybe Network:

-Se utilizo la siguiente API de Vybe Network con el fin de mejorar la UI de nuestra aplicacion asi como obtener datos de forma mas fiable y sencilla.
+The following Vybe Network API was used in order to improve the UI of our application as well as to obtain data in a more reliable and simple way.

-- Token Balance: Debido a que tenemos que estar monitorizando los balances simultaneamente de 3 cuentas que estan ligadas a nuestra app, ademas de ver el balance de multiples tokens, se decidio utilizar esta API.
+- Token Balance: Since we need to monitor the balances of 3 accounts linked to our app simultaneously, as well as view the balance of multiple tokens, it was decided to use this API.

         fetch(
             `https://api.vybenetwork.xyz/account/token-balance/${publicKey}`,